lschiesser/pragmatics_rep/preregistration.md

 - how will they be treated (e.g., rating scale data will be treated as an ordinal variable; or: XYZ is a factor with 2 levels (A and B) where A is the reference level in dummy coding)
     - goal is factor
     - utterance is an ordered factor (monotonic predictor)
-    - rating/inferred state as ordinal variable
+    - rating/inferred state as int such that the mean can be calculated

 # Analysis Plan
--

 ## Exclusion criteria